This document covers commonly-asked questions about Cloud Interconnect features and architecture grouped into the following major sections:

 This section covers common questions that arise when when designing or using an Cloud Interconnect architecture.

 Can I use Cloud Interconnect to connect to the public internet?

 As of December 2018, internet routes are not advertised over Cloud Interconnect.

-How can I connect to GCP if I'm located in a POP location not listed on the Cloud Interconnect Colocation Facilities page?
+How can I connect to Google Cloud if I'm located in a POP location not listed on the Cloud Interconnect Colocation Facilities page?

 You have two options, after which you can go through the normal ordering and provisioning process for Dedicated Interconnect:

 - You can order leased lines from a carrier to connect from your point-of-presence (POP) location to one of Google's Cloud Interconnect Colocation facilities.
 Usually it's best if you contact your existing colocation facility provider and get a list of 'on-net' providers.
 An on-net provider is a provider that already has infrastructure in the building where you are located, making this option cheaper and faster than using a different provider who must build out infrastructure to meet you in your existing POP location.

 - Another option is for you to use Partner Interconnect with a carrier partner who can provide a last-mile circuit to meet you.
 Colocation providers cannot usually provide this type of service, as they have fixed locations where you must already be present.

 If I use Partner Interconnect, will I see the interconnect in the project where I create the interconnect attachment (VLAN)?